Samurai cinema: Themes

-A samurai film must include samurai warriors, sword fighting, and historical setting.
-Samurai warriors, in film, are differentiated from other warriors by the code of honor followed to honor the samurai's leader.
-A samurai must perforce be skilled in warfare and martial arts and ready to defend his honor even to his death.
-If not able to defend his honor, a samurai may choose to commit self-disembowelment, seppuku, in order to save reputation or "face".
+A samurai film must include samurai warriors, sword fighting and historical setting.
+Samurai warriors, in film, are differentiated from other warriors by the code of honor, followed to honor the samurai's leader.
+A samurai must be skilled in warfare and martial arts and ready to defend his honor, even to his death.
+If not able to defend his honor, a samurai may choose to commit self-disembowelment (seppuku), in order to save reputation or "face".
 Instead, a samurai may exact vengeance in a case of the loss of someone the samurai cared about, such as occurs in the film Harakiri.
-In Harakiri, Hanshiro Tsugumo takes revenge on the house of Kageyu Saito for the loss of his adopted son-in-law, who was forced to commit suicide by the house of Kageyu Saito.
+In it, Hanshiro Tsugumo takes revenge on the house of Kageyu Saito for the loss of his adopted son-in-law, who was forced to commit suicide by the house of Kageyu Saito.
 The house of Kageyu Saito refused to give the son-in-law money.
 Because he had asked to commit suicide he was forced to perform self-disembowelment, with a remarkable twist not revealed in this discussion.
 Hanshiro knows an example was unrightfully made of his son-in-law in order to discourage the asking by impoverished samurai for donations from the house of Kageyu.
 In film, motivation may vary but the samurai's behavior is to maintain honor even in death and is perpetuated by the code of bushido.

 Also, looking at the historical setting of the film the audience can take cultural context of the samurai in that certain period.
-For instance the Sengoku period (1478–1603) saw Japan torn by civil war as daimyō warlords fought for control of land.
-In the Tokugawa period (1603–1868), peace from civil war meant there were no wars for the samurai to fight and some samurai became ronin, masterless warriors left to struggle to survive.
+For instance, the Sengoku period (1478–1603) saw Japan torn by civil war as daimyō warlords fought for control of land.
+In the Tokugawa period (1603–1868), peace from civil war meant there were no wars for the samurai to fight and some samurai became rōnin, masterless warriors left to struggle to survive.
 In the Meiji period (1868–1912), we see a decline of the hereditary existence of the samurai and the rise of westernization.
 In this period the ideal of the samurai and the code of bushido are popularized into the military warrior's belief.
 The time frame meant changes in the sorts of conflicts for the samurai to fight and film would capture their resistance against overwhelming odds.